menu icon

 Old Fashioned Stovetop Rice Pudding

-Just like mom used to make, this old fashioned stovetop rice pudding is a hand-me-down recipe.
-The rich and creamy pudding with a touch of cinnamon and bits of dried cranberries is a family favorite.
+Just like mom used to make, this old fashioned Stovetop Rice Pudding is a hand-me-down recipe.
+The rich and creamy pudding with a touch of cinnamon, dried cranberries and topped with homemade whipped cream will be a favorite.

 2 bowls of rice pudding - 1 topped with whipped cream